-(3) He placed an emphasis on the connection between doctrine & living.
+(3) He placed an emphasis on the connection between doctrine and living.

 (4) He counseled restraint and charity in theological disputes.

 (5) He urged reform in the education of ministers.
-They must be trained in piety and devotion as well as in academics.
+They ought to be trained in piety and devotion as well as academics.

-(6) He said preaching ought to edify & be understandable by common folk, rather than sermons being technical discourses only an educated few or could understand.
+(6) He said preaching ought to edify and be understandable by common folk, rather than sermons being technical discourses only an educated few could understand.

-Spener’s Pia Desideria won him many followers, but aroused strong opposition among Lutheran theologians & not a few pastors.
-Despite criticism, the movement rapidly increased.
+Spener’s Pious Wishes won him many followers, but aroused strong opposition among Lutheran theologians and not a few fellow pastors.
+Despite criticism, the movement grew rapidly.

 Pietism had the good fortune of seeing Spener succeeded by August Francke.
-Francke was born in Lübeck & graduated from the University of Leipzig, where he excelled in biblical languages.
-While a student at Leipzig in 1687, he experienced a dramatic, that is emotionally charged, conversion, which he described as the “great change.”
+Francke was born in Lübeck and graduated from the University of Leipzig, where he excelled in biblical languages.
+While a student in 1687, he experienced a dramatic and emotionally charged conversion, which he described as the “great change.”
 Francke’s conversion became something of a model for Pietism.
-In order for conversion to be considered legit, it needed to be preceded by a profound conviction of sin that’s a datable event to which one can point for confirmation.
+In order for conversion to be considered legitumate, it needed to be preceded by a profound conviction of sin that’s a datable event to which one can point for confirmation.

 Returning to Leipzig, Francke led a revival in the college that spilled over into the town.
 It provoked conflict, and Francke was expelled from the city.
 At this point the term “Pietist” was first coined by a detractor, Joachim Feller, professor of rhetoric at the university.
 A Pietist, Feller asserted, was “someone who studies God’s Word and, in his own opinion, also leads a holy life.”